 An Excel file is downloaded.

-Alternatively, if your data has already been prepared and added to ArcGIS Online, you can upload it to the Manager using the From Feature Layer upload (where possible).
-This workflow is outlined in Types, Layers, Plans and projects, and Indicators.
+Alternatively, if the data has been prepared and added to ArcGIS Online, you can upload it to the data manager using the From feature table/layer upload option (if applicable).
 A table (hosted) is used for uploading types such as zoning or space-use types, and a feature layer (hosted) is used for uploading geometries such as zoning boundaries or projects.

 Consider the following when preparing data and uploading it to the data manager: